lyx-GitH/SRTPSummary/README.md

 In Fig 2, it can be observed that all basketball players, including the person behind the team in the front, is successfully detected.

-It comes out that the model performs well in complex scenarios, but it lacks the ability to detect small objects, which is mentioned in the original paper.
+It comes out that the model performs well in complicated scenarios, but it lacks the ability to detect small objects, which is mentioned in the original paper.

 Further improvements are also researched, like the [SOF-DETR]( https://dx.doi.org/10.36227/techrxiv.16921000.v2) model.